aleforte/ENetChat/README.md

 * Leverages ENet as a simple, light-weight communication layer, built on top of UDP while also providing reliable, in-order communication
 * Server-Client Architecture, allowing one user to act as the host/server while 16 others can join the session as clients
-* Custom serialization & deserialization using simple byte stream to pack and unpack messages as they are transmitted
+* Custom serialization & deserialization using a simple byte stream to pack and unpack messages as they are transmitted
-* Multi-threading to ensure transport layer and frouser interface are decoupled and non-blocking
+* Multi-threading to ensure transport layer and user interface are decoupled and non-blocking
 * Custom UI used to collect user input and display messages as they are sent & received across the network

-This project was largely intended as a learning experience, focused on lower-level networking concepts like serializing & deserializing data, managing a shared state between connected peers, and architecting a server-client framework with decoupled transport and front end layers (...also, learning a bit of C++ along the way :relaxed:).
+This project was largely intended as a learning experience, focused on lower-level networking concepts like serializing & deserializing data, managing a shared state between connected peers, and architecting a server-client framework with a decoupled transport layer (...also, learning a bit of C++ along the way :smile:).

 ## Project Setup